Crazyco-xyz/48hr.email/README.md

 - Create a custom inbox with select name and domain, or get a fully randomized one
 - Receive emails with a clean preview in your inbox, with optional browser notifications
-- Read emails, with support for CSS & JS just like you are used to from regular email providers
+- Read emails, with support for HTML, CSS & JS just like you are used to from regular email providers
 - Delete your emails ahead of time by pressing the delete button
+- View the raw email, showing all the headers etc.
+- Download Attachments
+- and more...

 <br><br>